zachlatta/meta/applications/google_rise_2016.md

 To expand on what Hack Club does:

-We provide everything high schoolers need to start amazing coding clubs: meeting guidelines, curriculum, and template slideshows.
-Club meetings are run in pairs and are like mini-hackathons: the first meeting kicks off with a workshop and the second culminates in demos.
-Members are shipping something in every meeting (whether from a workshop or from what they built for the mini-hackathon).
+We provide everything high schoolers need to start amazing coding clubs: meeting guidelines, curriculum, template slideshows, and a supportive community of leaders around the globe.

+Club meetings are run in pairs and are like mini-hackathons: the first meeting in the pair kicks off with a workshop and the second culminates in demos.
+Members are shipping something in every meeting, whether from a workshop or from what they built for the mini-hackathon.
 By the end of the first meeting, everyone has built and deployed their first website from a workshop.
 By the end of the second, they've expanded on it and demoed it.
 By the end of the third, everyone's built a website that can call and text their phone (again, from a workshop).
 By the end of the fourth, they've expanded on it and demoed it.
 And so on.

 Our workshops are written documents focused on web development that are meant for members to follow at their own pace.
 No lectures and a heavy emphasis on using Google to figure things out.

-In addition to our content, we have weekly calls set up with every fledgling club to set weekly objectives to get them on the right track.
-As we continue to grow, we hope to distribute these calls across the community.
+When fledgling leaders get stuck, we have weekly calls and the community for them to lean on.

 **Which of the following formats best describes the project you are proposing in this application:**